ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 <!-- NICSMA: END -->

     push(stack, value):
-        if stack.size == stack.array.size:   // If the internal array is full,
+        if stack.size == stack.arr.size:   // If the internal array is full,
-            newCapacity = stack.size * 2     // double its capacity
+            capacity = stack.size * 2      // double its capacity
             ...

 Suppose that we again push 1 million elements onto an empty stack.